 “Through God’s blessing, Harpers Ferry and its garrison are to be surrendered.
 As Hill’s troops have borne the heaviest part of the engagement, he will be left in command until the prisoners and public property shall be disposed of, unless you direct otherwise.
 The other forces can move off this evening so soon as they get their rations.
 To what place shall they move?”

 When Lee learned of Jackson’s victory, he canceled plans to return to Virginia and instead ordered Jackson to hurry and join the rest of the army to make a stand at Sharpsburg, a small hamlet 17 miles away.
 Jackson left Hill to conduct the surrender and rushed to Sharpsburg.
-Meanwhile, Lee positioned his forces on a ridge overlooking Antietam Creek, with the Federal Army of the Potomac closing in on them.
+Meanwhile, Lee positioned his forces on a ridge overlooking Antietam Creek, with McClellan’s Potomac army closing in on them.